-Figure 6: As in Figure 4 but for February-March SST in the Coral Sea.
+Figure 7: As in Figure 4 but for April-May SST in the tropical and subtropical western South Pacific.

-2.2 April Statistical/Dynamical Forecast Scheme
+2.2 June Statistical/Dynamical Forecast Scheme

 We developed a new statistical/dynamical hybrid forecast model scheme that we used for the first time in 2019.
 This model, developed in partnership with Louis-Philippe Caron and the data team at the Barcelona Supercomputing Centre, uses output from the ECMWF SEAS5 model to forecast the input to our early August statistical forecast model.
 The early August statistical forecast model shows the highest level of skill of any of our statistical models, since it is the model released just before the peak of the Atlantic hurricane season in September.
 ECMWF SEAS5 is able to forecast the large-scale fields that go into the early August statistical forecast model with considerable skill by March.
 We then use the forecasts of the individual parameters to forecast ACE for the 2020 season.
 All other predictands (e.g., named storms, major hurricanes) are calculated based on their historical relationships with ACE.
-It typically takes about two weeks after the initialization date to obtain SEAS5 output, so the results displayed here are from the model output from the 1 March forecast.
+It typically takes about two weeks after the initialization date to obtain SEAS5 output, so the results displayed here are from the model output from the 1 May forecast.

-Figure 7 displays the parameters used in our early August statistical model, while Table 4 displays SEAS5's forecasts of these parameters for 2020 from a 1 March initialization date.
-Two of the three parameters call for above-normal activity, while the trade wind predictor in the Caribbean/tropical Atlantic indicates below-normal activity.
-However, the trade wind predictor has relatively less weight at the 1 March initialization time than the other two predictors, and consequently, the SEAS5 statistical/dynamical model is calling for a very active season.
-Figure 8 displays cross-validated hindcasts for SEAS5 forecast of ACE from 1982-2019, while Table 5 presents the forecast from SEAS5 for the 2020 Atlantic hurricane season.
+Figure 8 displays the parameters used in our early August statistical model, while Table 4 displays SEAS5's forecasts of these parameters for 2020 from a 1 May initialization date.
+Two of the three parameters call for above-normal activity, while the trade wind predictor in the Caribbean/tropical Atlantic indicates slightly below-normal activity.
+However, the trade wind predictor has relatively less weight at the 1 May initialization time than the other two predictors, and consequently, the SEAS5 statistical/dynamical model is calling for a very active season.
+Figure 9 displays cross-validated hindcasts for SEAS5 forecast of ACE from 1981-2019, while Table 5 presents the forecast from SEAS5 for the 2020 Atlantic hurricane season.